masonmahaffey/nodemail-starter/README.md

 });
 ```

-If you have any questions or requests, an issue ticket on github.
+If you have any questions hit me up on slack ;)